AI in Data Engineer Interviews: The 2026 Policy Divide

-The Banned Camp: Amazon, Anthropic, Goldman Sachs
+The banned camp: Amazon, Anthropic, Goldman Sachs

 Anthropic (yes, the company that makes Claude) explicitly bans AI tools during hiring.
 Their pre-interview emails state: “Use of AI tools during this interview is not permitted.”
 The irony of the company building AI tools banning their use in interviews is not lost on anyone.